jerryq0101/uoft_proj_data_collect/README.md

 This took north of 2 hours.
 FML.

+Technically, since the output.py is already formatted here, you can just ignore the scraping process.

-To load the `output.py` data into a Neo4j database, first make a .env file containing your Neo4j DB details.
+To load the `output.py` data into a new Neo4j database, first make a .env file containing your Neo4j DB details.
 ```
 N4J_DB_URI=
 N4J_DB_PASS=